joelwking/ansible-tetration/CONFIGURATION_GUIDE.md

   Action action = 1;
 }
 ```
-Derive a meaningful name to the value of `catch_all.action` with:
+To 'decode' the value of 1 or 2, we can derive a meaningful name to the value of `catch_all.action` with:

 ```
 >>> import tetration_network_policy_pb2 as tnp